ljsnell/BQ-Client/README.md

 Next select your question type, select the chapters you want to quiz on, and click `Random Question`.
 That should push the question to everyone in the room.
 ![Example](https://imgur.com/43DLiKf.jpg)

+# Local Setup
+You should be able to `npm install` then `npm start` and get the app running successfully in your local. **Note**: by default it will be pointing to the deployed WebSocket and Api endpoints.

+If you want to test websocket changes make the following code changes:
+Uncomment `var server = 'http://127.0.0.1:8000/'` and comment `var server = 'wss://mysterious-journey-90036.herokuapp.com'`.

+If you want to test bible-quiz-api changes and point to your local instance update the webserviceCall file by uncommenting the `localhost` endpoint and commenting the heroku ones.

+These could definitely be moved to a .env file, but figure this way we have the endpoints documented in code.